nodejs/node/GOVERNANCE.md

 ## Core Technical Committee

-The Node.js project is jointly governed by a Core Technical Committee (CTC) which is responsible for high-level guidance of the project.
+The Node.js project is governed by a Core Technical Committee (CTC) which is responsible for high-level guidance of the project.

 The CTC has final authority over this project including: